sepsis-omics/tutorials/docs/modules/pacbio/index.md

 - For <ss>Compute Minimum Seed Read Length</ss>: ensure box is ticked
 - For <ss>Number of Seed Read Chunks</ss>: enter *12*
 - Change the <ss>Genome Size</ss> to an approximately correct size for the species.
+For *E. coli*, enter 4600000.
 - For <ss>Target Coverage</ss>: enter *10*
 - For <ss>Overlapper Error Rate</ss>: enter *0.04*
 - Leave all other settings as they are.